wistia/WistiaKit/README.md

 3. Choose the "WistiaKit-Example" project next to the play icon and press play!

 This simple app lets you enter the Hashed ID of any media and play it.
 Look at the code in `WistiaKit/Example for Wistia Kit/ViewCongtroller.swift` and look at the basic interface in `WistiaKit/Example for Wistia Kit/Main.storyboard`.
 That's all there is to it; two interface outlets, one custom instance variable, and three lines of code to play the video.

+## Your Video on tvOS (Apple TV)

+Just add the `WistiaKit` pod to any tvOS project.
+Yup, that's it.

+Two caveats:

+1. There is not yet an example project (like above).
+So it may take more than 5 minutes.
+2. The `WistiaPlayerViewController` is not available on tvOS.
+Instead, create a `WistiaPlayer` and an `AVPlayerViewController` and marry them with `avPlayerVC.player = wistiaPlayer.avPlayer`.
+We think the `AVPlayerViewController` looks great on the TV and would be hard pressed to do better.

 ## You Improve WistiaKit